Fever (Little Willie John song): Background and reception

-The idea for "Fever" was presented to Otis Blackwell by an old friend, Eddie Cooley, who in 1956 had a hit song called "Priscilla".
+The idea for "Fever" was presented to Otis Blackwell by an old friend, Eddie Cooley, who had a hit song called "Priscilla" in 1956.
 Blackwell said: "Eddie Cooley was a friend of mine from New York and he called me up and said 'Man, I got an idea for a song called 'Fever', but I can't finish it.'
 I had to write it under another name because, at that time, I was still under contract to Joe Davis."
 John Davenport, the name he used, was the name of Blackwell's stepfather.
 Little Willie John reportedly disliked the song, but was persuaded to record it, on March 1, 1956, by King Records owner Syd Nathan and arranger and producer Henry Glover.
 It became the title track for his debut album, Fever, released in 1956.
 "Fever" is a soul and rhythm and blues minor key opus with an arrangement consisting of low saxophones played by Ray Felder and Rufus "Nose" Gore and guitar by Bill Jennings.
 The vocal style of Willie John is similar to moaning and he is backed by finger snaps.
 Bill Dahl from the website AllMusic noted a contrast between the song's "ominous" arrangement and the vocals along with the finger snapping which "marginally lightened the mood".

 "Fever" was released as a single in April 1956 and became a double-sided hit along with the top-ten R&B song "Letter from My Darling".
-"Fever" reached number one for three weeks on the Billboard R&B Best Sellers chart in the United States, peaking at the top on July 21, 1956.
+"Fever" was number one for three weeks on the Billboard R&B Best Sellers chart in the United States, peaking at the top on July 21, 1956.
 It also made the pop charts, peaking at number 24 on the Billboard Best Sellers in Stores.
 The single sold one million copies in the US.
 The song won the BMI Award for Best R&B song.

 The song was included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 He later described it as a very "fervid" song.
 Bill Dahl from the website AllMusic credited "Fever" for winning the "boisterous teen an across-the-board audience" for Willie John.
 The writer further opined that the singer's "sweaty case of love-rooted 'Fever' was seemingly grave, judging from his riveting intensity, yet he doesn't sound like he minds at all".
-NME magazine listed "Fever" as the 96th best song of the 1950s.
+New Musical Express magazine listed "Fever" as the 96th best song of the 1950s.
 In his The 1001 Greatest Singles Ever Made list published in 1989, critic Dave Marsh ranked "Fever" at the position of 109.
 The song was included on the greatest hits albums Fever: The Best of Little Willie John (1993) and The Very Best of Little Willie John (2001).